Huasca de Ocampo, Mexico: Unique Attractions and Adventures

 Apart from the rustic-style hotels in the former haciendas of the 18th century, such as the Santa María Regla, Huasca de Ocampo has other options for a comfortable stay.

-La Casa Azul Huasca, on Doria street, is a small hotel close to the town’s main square.
+La Casa Azul Huasca, on Doria Street, is a small hotel close to the town’s main square.
 Guests praise its pleasant décor and exquisite breakfast.

 Huasca Sierra Verde, on the outskirts of town, is a cabin hotel that stands out for its comfort, green areas, and personalized attention.